Wattle (steam tug)

-Steam Tug Wattle is a steam-powered tugboat in preservation at Melbourne, Australia.
+Wattle is a steam-powered tugboat in preservation at Melbourne, in the Australian state of Victoria.

-The tugboat was constructed at Cockatoo Island Dockyard during the Great Depression as a project to keep shipyard apprentices employed.
-The tugboat was built with a riveted steel hull, but welding was used on the bulkheads and fuel bunkers for the first time in an Australian shipyard.
+The tugboat was constructed at Cockatoo Island Dockyard on the island of the same name in Sydney Harbour, during the Great Depression as a project to keep shipyard apprentices employed.
+The tugboat was built with a riveted steel hull, but welding was used for the first time in an Australian shipyard, on the bulkheads and fuel bunkers.
 The vessel was the first Australian tugboat to be built with an oil-fired compound steam engine.